The Standing Orders govern how The Gavinton Fogo & Polwarth Community Council (hereinafter referred to as “the Council“) will conduct their meetings.

 5.0 ADOPTION OF THE STANDING ORDERS

-These Standing Orders, after being agreed by the Council, were adopted at an Extraordinary General Meeting of the Council held on Monday 24th November, 2008 in Gavinton.
+These Standing Orders, after being agreed by the Council, were adopted at a meeting of the Council held on Monday 6th November, 2017 in Gavinton.